TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/51 - Colossians/Colossians 4/Colossians 4.4.md

 ---

-that I may make it manifest, as I ought to speak.
+that I may reveal it as I ought to speak.